-- Government Information around physical distancing is available\and should be read in full. - Be aware that guidance can change, and restrictions may be reintroduced - The most up to date guidance can be found on the SVA website, Scottish Government website and sportscotland: Getting Your Facilities Fit for Sport. - Clubs and participants should be aware that the easing of restrictions does not mean that all facilities will open immediately.
+- Scottish Government information is available at Scottish Government: Coronavirus in Scotland - Government Information around physical distancing is available_and should be read in full. - Be aware that guidance can change, and restrictions may be reintroduced - The most up to date guidance can be found in the Scottish Volleyball Playing it Safe - Protection Levels Framework., Scottish Government website and sportscotland: Getting Your Facilities Fit for Sport.

+- Clubs and participants should be aware that the easing of restrictions does not mean that all facilities will open immediately.
 Clubs, owners and operators will require time to consider all the implications of opening facilities and put plans in place to re-engage staff and to set up operations that ensure the safety of participants, staff and volunteers.
 This is a difficult time for everyone so please be patient. - If you have any questions about your club's safe practice during phase 3, please first refer to your club 'Play it Safe' Ambassador.